The Greatness of Grant: Six Lessons to Learn from the Man who Saved the Union

 The intensity of the fighting and the challenges that arose during the final year of the Civil War were truly staggering, but through it all, Grant never allowed anything to steer him from his course to bring the struggle to a close.
 By fully comprehending the big picture of the war and harmonizing the many armies under his command so that they functioned as one grand war machine, he won the war and saved the Union from ruin.

-Like Ulysses S. Grant, we must also do our very best to see the big picture when we are working towards a goal or trying to overcome adversity.
+Like Ulysses S. Grant, we must also do our very best to see the big picture when we are working toward a goal or trying to overcome adversity.
 If we always keep the big picture foremost in our minds and take step after measured step to achieve our objective, we too will succeed in the end.

 V. Be a Leader for Everyone

 After the four bloodiest years in American history, the job of rebuilding the war-scarred nation and reestablishing peace across the land fell to Ulysses S. Grant as the 18th President of the United States.
 The legendary poet Walt Whitman considered this task “more difficult than the war itself,” but Grant faced the challenges head-on, just as he had done on the battlefield and all throughout his life.
-Among the many highlights of his highly underrated presidency, perhaps the greatest was Grant’s commitment to be a true leader for each and every citizen of the United States.
+Among the many highlights of his highly underrated presidency, perhaps the greatest was Grant’s commitment to being a true leader for each and every citizen of the United States.

 The first presidential inauguration of Ulysses S. Grant in March 1869.
 (Photo Credit: Wikimedia Commons)

 Rather than being vengeful and looking to punish those who had recently taken up arms against the Stars and Stripes, U.S. Grant campaigned for the presidency in 1868 under the slogan, “Let us have peace.”
 As president, he stood as a unifier and worked tirelessly to maintain peace as the Southern states that had previously seceded were brought back into the Union.
-Despite intense opposition and violence directed towards Federal troops stationed in the South to enforce law and order, the larger prospect of keeping the peace between the North and the South was achieved.
+Despite intense opposition and violence directed toward Federal troops stationed in the South to enforce law and order, the larger prospect of keeping the peace between the North and the South was achieved.
 Because of his balance of magnanimous and firm leadership, there was no outbreak of a second Civil War under the watch of Ulysses S. Grant.

 After the Civil War, former slaves faced innumerable challenges as they broke free from the chains of bondage and began their lives as freedmen in the South.
 President Grant became their champion and guardian.
 Over his two terms, he did everything in his power to safeguard the civil rights of African Americans.
 With Grant’s support, the freedmen were equipped with the right to vote after the ratification of the 15th Amendment in 1870.
 When groups like the Klu Klux Klan emerged to terrorize the former slaves and suppress their newly earned rights, U.S. Grant hunted them down.
 By 1872, the hero of the Civil War had vanquished the Klan.
 For all of his efforts to protect African Americans, the great Frederick Douglass hailed Ulysses S. Grant as “the vigilant, firm, impartial, and wise protector of my race.”